junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 I started writing this story in the middle of a night in the middle of a tough week and my eyes were half-closed most of the time, and after re-reading, I realize the Sammy in my head is most definitely ~~a bit~~ a lot older than one year old to be able to talk that much and read and reason and be so mature (in a word, just too much like the normal adult Sam that I've got used to writing; in many ways, so are Dean and Cas in this story, pretty sure the Dean I'm writing is more intelligent and thoughtful and mature than any average five-year-old and the cat I'm writing isn't like any cat, but I'd pretend those are probably smaller problem than a one-year-old speaking long sentences and understanding the situation around him and comforting his older brother), I'll pretend it's because the demon blood in him makes him grow faster and ultra clever, and Dean doesn't freak out because he doesn't know what normal baby's learning and growing speed normally should be like, and John doesn't freak out because he isn't there long enough to notice, or maybe he noticed and freaked out and that's why he ran away so much.
 (This is mostly an after-thought patch, but my picky brain accepts the explanation, so I hope it works with you guys too.)

 And, I feel like I should apologize for writing John Winchester's A+ parenting and writing him so very god-awful and probably triggering (in order to make the story make sense), as much as I know the fandom hates John Winchester even more than Chuck, the hatred and resent isn't the main focus and emotional theme for this story, (because... it's five-year-old Dean's POV, and five-year-old Dean loves and admires his Dad too much and can't see anything wrong, but also doesn't have as much emotional burden and weight as the grown-up Dean.
 He's only have one year of childhood trauma, not twenty, but that's not saying it's okay.
 He's five, Jesus.)
 Still, just wanting to say, let's pretend that's just the functional premise for the story, let's focus more on that cute powerful amazing black cat and those awesome little humans, sounds good?

-### Editing Notes

-~~When posting: all separated parts with date-stamps all publish together as one fic.
-The separators just to help jump around when writing.~~

-~~The day they met Cat: It's Thursday, not Sunday (change that fortune cookie: date is 6.7).
-Every time Cat comes back: it's a Thursday, start seeing patterns~~

-#### Deleted Scene

-(write as if an epilogue but title it as "Deleted Scene" because can't put it in but like the idea, so still write it)

-an idea: what if future Dean/Sam/Cas time travel to one time point for a time-related case fic, keep kid!Dean POV, but see Cas in trench coat first time, adult!Dean amused how young he was and he remembers the cat!Cas, but maybe adult!Dean can pretend he's not future Dean, just some hunter popping in to help, so kid!Dean doesn't know he's seen future self, so timeline intact, but from adult!Dean, kid!Dean knows the cat's name is Cas and angel is watching him (but adult!Dean can't tell him cat is angel yet because he's not supposed to know until he's back from Hell, to protect timeline), but he can't meet his angel yet until he's 29.
-Normal timeline, he's devastated when he's 28 and made the deal, realize he'd never be 29, and he thought he'd never meet Cas ever again, he doesn't think he can resurrect, only to think that future version is a lie and never will be true.
-But then he really meets Cas like S04E01 does.

-adult!Dean/Sam self-intro as Mr. Smith and Mr. Smith, kid!Dean: "Like Agent Smith from *Matrix*?" (after 1999), adult!Dean: "Nah, I'm not as good-looking as Hugo Weaving." kid!Dean: "I think you are." adult!Dean to adult!Sam amused: "Kid has good eyes." adult!Sam rolls his eyes incredibly

 ## Main